yugsai/starwarproject/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.15.

+## Prerequisites

+Before running the project, ensure you have the following:

+- **Node.js**: Version 18 is required.
+You can download it from [nodejs.org](https://nodejs.org/).

+## Installation

+1. Run the command `npm install` to create the `node_modules` directory.
+This will install all the dependencies needed for the project.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding